 Positioning your organization for long-term success requires thinking creatively about what the future might hold beyond the current crisis, even while we are still in the middle of it.

-As David Shore, instructor at Harvard Extension School and Professional Development Programs, noted in his article in the Journal of Health Communication, “the day to plan for a crisis is not the day of the crisis.”
+As David Shore, instructor at Harvard Extension School and Harvard DCE’s Professional & Executive Development, noted in his article in the Journal of Health Communication, “the day to plan for a crisis is not the day of the crisis.”

 The key for today’s leaders, therefore, is to identify broad skills that facilitate corporate success in today’s disruption, and to cultivate and harness those skills for future success in the next crisis, no matter how unexpected or surprising.